jamiebergen/jsforwp-react-bootcamp/week-3/README.md

 # React Bootcamp: Week 3

+This week, we're learning about props and state in React.
+The simple one-page website from previous weeks now has a simple login screen.
+After you enter your name and click the "Login" button, you will see the one-page website.
+Utilizing props and state allows us to greet the user by name after they've logged in.

-This week, we're moving our simple one-page website with a static header, footer and main content area into a project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts